 - No available USB port and no firmware updates

 - Platform is already outdated by today’s standards

 - Lack of bluetooth means incompatibility with Escort Live app

 Q: Can this radar detector be transformed to cordless?

-A: No, it needs to be plugged in order to function.
+A: No, it needs to be plugged to function.

 Q: What should I expect to find on my Escort Passport 8500 x50 package?

 A: Besides the radar detector itself, you should find an EasyMount bracket, a travel case, a SmartCord and a user’s manual.

 Escort Passport 8500 x50 can detect multiple radar bands at once with its average detection range, and boasts of AutoMute to keep you focused and jolted less for alarms while driving.
 However, it lacks a USB port to update firmware and couldn’t connect to Escort Live for added coverage.

 If you’re decided on buying the Passport 8500 x50, it’s better to set expectations that this would not be at the top of its game the way it did some years ago.
 While it works with a good detection range and has mechanisms to minimize false alarms, these can not be enough in the face of newer cars with BSM systems, speed traps and red-light cameras that can be located with GPS and Bluetooth connectivity.